Rxann/sparkmd/README.md

 ## Contributing

-Fork the repository on GitHub and submit a pull request Make sure to run the tests before submitting a pull request
+Please fork the repository and submit a pull request.